Skin Care Routine Steps for All Skin Types

 For moisturizer, you will need a light one for the dryness on your cheeks.

 You cannot go completely oil-free but your moisturizer should be hydrating enough.

 Moreover, face oils at night can give you extra hydration and plumpiness.

-If you have normal skin you can experiment with different ingredients.
+If you have normal skin you can experiment with different active ingredients.